-25C Tax Credit for HVAC — Up to $2,000 Back in Columbus, NC
+25C Credit Expired — Energy Saver NC Pays Up to $8,000 in Columbus, NC

 Quality Comfort serves Columbus and Polk County with professional heating and cooling services.
 From the county seat's established neighborhoods to rural properties throughout the area, we provide expert HVAC installation, repair, and maintenance designed for the foothills climate where summer cooling demands are higher than the surrounding mountains.